narudolDol/install-ag-grid/README.md

 ## Step 2: Create a Plugin File for ag-Grid
-Create a plugin file named ag-grid.js in the plugins folder of your Nuxt 3 project.
-This file will register AgGridVue as a global component and configure the ag-Grid license.
+Create a plugin file named ag-grid.ts in the plugins folder of your Nuxt 3 project.
+This file will register AgGridVue as a global component and configure the AG-Grid license.

 ```bash